Public Health Research Institute Center

 Our laboratory demonstrated the advantages of using molecular beacons as amplicon detector probes in quantitative, real-time, exponential amplification assays.
 We designed extremely sensitive, multiplex, clinical PCR assays that simultaneously detect four different pathogenic retroviruses in blood (Vet et al., 1999); and we designed "wavelength-shifting" molecular beacons (Tyagi et al., 2000) that enable many different genetic targets to be detected simultaneously in the same sample, utilizing simple instruments that possess a monochromatic light source.
 We also pioneered the use of molecular beacons for high-throughput "spectral genotyping" (Kostrikis et al., 1998); and we demonstrated the ease with which molecular beacons can distinguish single-nucleotide polymorphisms in PCR assays (Marras et al., 1999).
 We showed that molecular beacons work well in NASBA assays (Van Beuningen et al., 2001), as well as in PCR assays; and we demonstrated how molecular beacons can be used to monitor in vitro transcription in real time (Marras et al., 2004).

 Our laboratory also designed a panel of assays that identify mutations in potential parents that cause Tay-Sachs disease and cystic fibrosis in the children of Ashkenazi Jews; and we developed a single-tube, multiplex assay that utilizes molecular beacons for the detection of bacteria that can be used as agents of bioterror: Yersinia pestis, Bacillus anthracis, Burkholderia mallei, and Francisella tularensis.
-We have also developed a single-tube version of a PCR assay that rapidly identifies multidrug-resistant Mycobacterium tuberculosis in sputum samples (El-Hajj et al., 2001).
-This assay has undergone clinical trials (Varma-Basil et al., 2004) and is being developed for commercial distribution.
-And finally, we have worked on the development of assays that detect hospital-acquired infections caused by pathogenic fungi and by methicillin-resistant and vancomycin-resistant Staphylococcus aureus.
+We also developed a single-tube version of a PCR assay that rapidly identifies multidrug-resistant Mycobacterium tuberculosis in sputum samples (El-Hajj et al., 2001).
+This assay underwent clinical trials (Varma-Basil et al., 2004), was developed for commercial distribution, was endorsed by the World Health Organization, and is now the principal assay for the direct detection of tuberculosis utilized throughout the world.
+We have also contributed to the development of assays that detect hospital-acquired infections caused by pathogenic fungi and by methicillin-resistant and vancomycin-resistant Staphylococcus aureus.